Everyone wants the best value when shopping. But some may consider finding the best mattress for back pain priceless.

 Bear mattresses are designed to help athletes get more reparative sleep, so they can recover quicker and perform better.
 Knowing that, it’s safe to say these beds are great at supporting your body, relieving muscle soreness, and eliminating aches and pains.

 The Bear mattress contains only three layers.
-They use Celliant® fabric and graphite-infused memory foam to help you get restorative sleep.
+They use Celliant® fabric in their quilted cover and graphite-infused gel memory foam to help you get restorative sleep.
 Celliant® fabric has been FDA-determined to recycle the body heat you emit while you sleep into infrared energy.
-Infrared energy then penetrates muscles and tissues to increase circulation and help you recover faster.
+Infrared energy penetrates muscles to increase circulation and help you recover faster.

 The design of the Bear bed is simple, the top layer is 1.5 inches of graphite-infused memory foam.
 This layer molds to your body to relieve tension in your joints and pressure points.
 The graphite-infused inside helps regulate your temperature, allowing you to sleep more soundly.